Tawfiqh/Fast_api_sample/README.md

 $ docker build --tag python-docker
 $ docker run -p 8000:8000 --name fast-api-test python-docker

+Run with -d to run it in the background (detached)
+$ docker run -p 8000:8000 --name fast-api-test python-docker

+$ docker start fast-api-test
+$ docker stop fast-api-test

 Now can ping the API on 0.0.0.0:8000